Maryland–Rutgers football rivalry

-The Maryland–Rutgers football rivalry is an American college football rivalry between the Maryland Terrapins and Rutgers Scarlet Knights.
+The Maryland–Rutgers football rivalry is an American college football rivalry between the Maryland Terrapins and the Rutgers Scarlet Knights of the Big Ten Conference.

+The programs first met in 1920 and played nine nonconference games through 2009.
+Both joined the Big Ten in 2014, after which the game became an annual fixture; the conference designated it a protected annual matchup in 2024.

+Through 2025, Maryland leads the series 12–9.
+The matchup has no trophy, and commentators have divided over whether it constitutes a rivalry, with national writers treating it as a product of conference realignment and regional coverage describing an emerging one.

 History

+Early meetings (1920-2009)

 The schools played nine nonconference games between 1920 and 2009, with Maryland holding a 5–4 record.

+Big Ten era (2014-present)

 When Maryland and Rutgers joined the Big Ten Conference together in 2014, they were placed in the conference's newly formed East Division.

-Through 2024, Maryland leads the series 12–9, with a 7–5 record in conference play.
 In seven of their first ten Big Ten seasons (2014–23), Maryland and Rutgers were scheduled to play each other in the final week of the regular season.

 In 2024, the expanded 18-team Big Ten eliminated divisions but designated Maryland–Rutgers as one of 12 protected annual matchups in the new Flex Protect XVIII model, ensuring the teams would continue to meet annually through at least 2028.

-While neither program has achieved competitive dominance in the Big Ten, both schools saw significant financial benefits from Big Ten revenue sharing, with annual athletic department revenues increasing—though they both remain the lowest in the Big Ten.
-In 2024, Rutgers' athletic revenue was more than $110 million, the 42nd-highest in the NCAA, and one spot ahead of No. 43 Maryland, which brought in $107 million.